fetchai/docs-archived/docs/walkthrough/smart-contracts.md

 print ("Owner balance:", contract.query(api, 'balanceOf', address=address))
 print ("Declared name:", contract.query(api, 'getName'))
 ```
-Note that we’re getting the balance of the contract’s owner, which will be _all the tokens_, at this stage.
-If all has worked, you’ll see the total supply and balance as the same values.
+Note that we're getting the balance of the contract's owner, which will be _all the tokens_, at this stage.
+If all has worked, you'll see the total supply and balance as the same values.
 We then call the `@action` to send some tokens to another address:
 ```
 # Now send someone some tokens:
 target_for_tokens = Address('2pMdjmCczv3n1cF7kWSLV4cBSgXt6VmiudzhxGFNnNPJwBUAv9')